 Faerie Queene Shawl

 This shawl was featured in the Crochet Guild of America’s Annual Conference Fashion Show.

 I drew inspiration from Downton Abbey when designing this.
 It is very vintage, featuring design elements from several eras: Victorian (and neo-Victorian/Steampunk), Art Nouveau, Edwardian, and the Roaring 20s.

-The shawl would be equally at home wrapped around the shoulders of an Edwardian gown or worn over a slinky 1920s black dress with long velvet gloves for an evening’s dancing at a lively jazz club.
+The shawl would be equally at home wrapped around the shoulders of an Edwardian gown or worn over a slinky 1920s black dress with long velvet gloves for an evening’s dancing at a lively jazz club in the Roaring 20s.

 Pattern includes LOADS OF HELPFUL FULL COLOR PHOTOS, EXCELLENT PROFESSIONAL COLORED CHARTS and PROFESSIONAL WRITTEN INSTRUCTIONS.
 Skill level is intermediate or above.

 Sample shawl measures 21” x 72” - can be made any size.

 This shawl is completely customizable so you can make it uniquely your own:

 --You can easily adjust the size, including a great scarf size--the math is already done for you!